The coast, villages and countryside of the Eastern Algarve and then explore the treasures of this most westerly corner of Europe.

 The mild, dry climate of Majorca makes the island ideal for walking during much of the year.
-The north-west coast, one of the most dramatic in the western Mediterranean, runs parallel to a range of mountains stretching from San Telmo in the west to the Cabo de Formentor in the east.
+The north-west coast, one of the most dramatic in the western Mediterranean, runs parallel to a range of mountains stretching from San Telmo in the west to the far northeastern tip of the island.

 This area of Majorca offers a great variety of scenery and difficulty of terrain which you can explore further with our two leader, two grade options now on every departure.
 From our resort we can see Puig Mayor (1400m) and Teix, the two highest peaks of the west coast Sierra de Tramuntana range.
 These mountains provide some wonderful walking.
 Walking inland, passing quaint farmsteads, we can also visit the small town of Soller.
 Connected to its coastal namesake by a three mile ancient tramway, this attractive town maintains a traditional Spanish feel.

 Far from the hustle and bustle of Magaluf the quiet frankly picture perfect port of Puerto de Soller lies on a lagoon where the mountains meet the sea.
 Despite being a popular resort with tourists, it is a relaxed and unassuming place retaining much of its local character.
 It is a good starting point for our exploration along the coast and into the mountains where the walks and views are magnificent.

 Click the button below for a detailed Holiday Information Sheet containing all the particulars about this trip.